codegoalie/blog/content/post/2013-03-16-oh-my-what-large-hot-fixes-you-have.markdown

 ---
-layout: post
-title: "Oh my!
-What large hot fixes you have."
-date: 2013-02-26
-comments: true
 categories:
 - git
+comments: true
+date: 2013-02-26
+layout: post
+title: Oh my!
+What large hot fixes you have.
 ---

 We've all been there: just finished a nice new feature, deployed it out